 In addition, the OEWG serves as the adjudication committee for OER grants.

-- Special Advisor to the Provost on Open Education : Rajiv Jhangiani
+- Associate Vice Provost, Open Education : Rajiv Jhangiani

 - Dean: Diane Purvey